What is your curriculum like?

 What is your payment schedule?

 We ask our parents to provide us with a deposit of $1000 once they accept a spot in the program, as well as a registration fee.
 This deposit is non-refundable and will be applied to the last payment of the school year.
-The other payments will be billed in 4 equal installments throughout the year.
-All payments will be accepted by check, money order, or Chase Quickpay.
-There will be a $25 late fee applied to payments made after three business days and $50 after five business days.
+The other payments will be billed12 monthlyinstallments throughout the year.
+All payments will be accepted via our online platform Brightwheel or for via check for an additional processing fee.
+There will be a $25 late fee applied to payments made after three business days and $50 after five business day.
 Please reach out to us if you have any questions or concerns.

 What holidays do you take off, and do you offer camps and mini camps on those days, what is your summer school schedule?

-Please take a look at our calendar of holidays for the 2017-2018 school year here:
+Please take a look at our tentative school calendar for the 2020-2021 school year here:

 What are the ages of children in your program?